 Once evidence of fraud is discovered, laws and administrative procedures, policies, and controls govern the ensuing actions.
-IDEA, LCA, and CDW applications use personally identifiable information (PII) for pattern matching but the results of a query or analysis are used for further investigation.
-IRS CI and RAAS follow the IRS security and privacy IRM standards and regulations for the use and protection of PII.
+IDEA, LCA, and CDW applications use personally identifiable information (PII), where needed, for record matching and analysis in data-driven investigations.
+CI and RAAS follow the IRS security and privacy IRM standards and regulations for the use and protection of PII.